-Nancy-Ann DeParle’s decades-long career in the health care industry has spanned all corners of Tennessee, two White House administrations, the boards of some of the most impactful health care companies and nonprofits and one of the most consequential accomplishments in the history of American health care.
-Her crowning professional achievement, the enactment and implementation of the Affordable Care Act, succeeded in insuring tens of millions of Americans who previously had gone uninsured.
+Nancy-Ann DeParle’s decades-long career in the health care industry has spanned all corners of Tennessee, two White House administrations, the boards of countless health care companies, many nonprofits and more.

-DeParle began her career by receiving a Bachelor of Arts degree with highest honors from the University of Tennessee, where she was the first female student body president in UT history.
-She followed that with a Juris Doctor degree from Harvard Law School and Bachelor of Arts and Master of Arts degrees in politics and economics from Balliol College of Oxford University, where she was also a Rhodes Scholar.
+After receiving her Bachelor of Arts degree with highest honors from the University of Tennessee, where she was the first female student body president in UT history, DeParle continued her education by earning her JD from Harvard Law School.
+From there, she received a BA and MA from Balliol College of Oxford University, which she attended as a Rhodes Scholar.